 A simple exercise like filling up the dryer too much could be the cause of your stinky troubles.

-Cause 2: Hard Water
+Cause 2: Hard water residue on washing

 In some cases, homes are supplied with hard water.
 This hard water is used in the washing machine and during the cleaning process.